apache/incubator-graphar/docs/applications/out-of-core.rst

 The above algorithm is implemented based on streaming all edges for each iteration, the source code  can be found at `bfs_stream_example.cc`_.

 Meanwhile, BFS could be implemented in a **push**-style which only traverses the edges that from active vertices for each iteration, which is typically more efficient on real-world graphs.
 This implementation can be found at `bfs_push_example.cc`_.
-Similarly, we provide a BFS implementation in a **pull**-style which only traverses the edges that lead to not visited vertices (i.e., the vertices that have not been traversed), as shown in `bfs_pull_example.cc`_.
+Similarly, we provide a BFS implementation in a **pull**-style which only traverses the edges that lead to non-visited vertices (i.e., the vertices that have not been traversed), as shown in `bfs_pull_example.cc`_.

 .. tip::